-As you may know, there are various layers to the skin, each serving a different purpose.
+There are various layers to the skin, each serving a different purpose.
 Your moisture barrier, also known as your acid mantle or stratum corneum, provides critical protection for your skin.
 This layer acts as the first line of defense, keeping good things in and bad things out.
-Those bad things it keeps out include environmental stressors, bacteria, pollutants and other irritants.
+Those bad things it keeps out include environmental stressors, bacteria, pollutants, and other irritants.

 When your moisture barrier is healthy, epidermal cells are packed tightly to prevent water loss.
 This is similar to the way mortar fills in the gaps between bricks.
-It’s much more difficult for anything to enter or exit the skin when there is a solid line of defense blocking the road.
+It’s much more difficult for anything to enter or exit the skin when there's a solid line of defense blocking the road.
 The more it’s compromised, the more room there is in between your skin cells for moisture to escape and bacteria to enter.
 If your skin feels tight, itchy, or abnormally sensitive, your moisture barrier is likely damaged.
-A sure sign of a damaged acid mantle is when even your normal products cause sensitivity and/or reactions.
+A sure sign of a damaged acid mantle is when even your normal products cause sensitivity or reactions.

-- Stop exfoliating (chemical and physical) and focus on repairing your skin.
+Stop exfoliating (chemical and physical) and focus on repairing your skin.

-- Switch to gentle products that use emollients to not only strengthen the skin but also hydrate and seal in moisture.
+Switch to gentle products that use emollients to not only strengthen the skin but also hydrate and seal in moisture.
 Some of our favorite picks include:

-- Phyto-Active Toning Mist: Created to deeply hydrate and help prevent water loss by reinforcing skin’s protective barrier.
+HA-Revive Hyaluronic Mist: Created to deeply hydrate and help prevent water loss by reinforcing skin’s protective barrier.
 Use it to rehydrate throughout the day or to prep skin for serum and moisturizer.

-- Vita E Essential Cream: A true medium-weight moisturizer that helps strengthen damaged skin, while also calming irritation and redness.
+Vita E Essential Cream: A true medium-weight moisturizer that helps strengthen damaged skin, while also calming irritation and redness.

-- Restorative Mask: A nutrient-rich mask that helps restore skin’s strength and elasticity with the use of antioxidants and other conditioning ingredients.
+Restorative Mask: A nutrient-rich mask that helps restore skin’s strength and elasticity with the use of antioxidants and other conditioning ingredients.